Alaska Center for the Book

 2016 Blonde Indian, by Ernestine Hayes

-2018 Steam Laundry, by Nicole Stallion O’Donnell
+2018 Steam Laundry, by Nicole Stellon O’Donnell

 2020 Find the Good, by Heather Lende